Gerbs2193/WSAA---coursework/README.md

 **How to run**

-As before, open Github and visit my repository at https://github.com/Gerbs2193/WSAA---coursework and Simply folllow the same steps as with the first task until you have gotten to running th script.
+As before, open Github and visit my repository at https://github.com/Gerbs2193/WSAA---coursework and Simply folllow the same steps as with the first task until you have gotten to running the script.
 Then, simply type in python assignment03-cso.py in the terminal and away you go.

 **Final Code**